KelseyJustis/CS74-Project/README.md

 		-AlgCodeFinal: Final version of decision tree algorithm

 		-OldAlgorithmVersions: Version of algorithm from early tests and milestone

+		-OutsideVocabDatabases: .txt files used by the parser to extract certain features (for instance, a list of 'testing' words)

 		-ParserCode: Code to extract features from syllabi .txt files